programming-notes/user-registration-and-authentication-challenge/README.md

 # User Registration and Authentication

 ## Summary
-In this challenge we're going to build a toy application that explores user registration and authentication.
+In this challenge we're going to explore user registration and authentication.
 To begin, our application will be limited to allowing users to register for our site and afterward login and logout.
 Once our application has this functionality, we'll look at authorization—allowing logged in users access to content that guests cannot access.

 ### Working with Sessions